GameServerManagers/LinuxGSM-Docs/Update-LGSM.md

-The `update-functions` command allows you to get the latest functions released to the Github's master branch.
+The `update-lgsm` command allows you to get the latest functions released to the Github's master branch.

 The `./gameserver` script that you download in order to use LinuxGSM is actually a tool to download other LinuxGSM script files located in `lgsm/functions`, where all the actual work is done.

 ## Commands

-`./gameserver update-functions`
+Standard: `./gameserver update-lgsm`

-`./gameserver uf`
+Short: `./gameserver ul`

 ## Good to know